Arshiatmi/Renamer/README.md

 You Can Do This Example With This Command Too :

-`python3 Renamer.py --path "/path/to/folder" --delimiter "-" --name Video --format mp4`
+`python3 Renamer.py --path "/path/to/folder" --mode 0 --delimiter "-" --name Video --format mp4`

 Output Will Be :